-This yummy and nutritious soup will satisfy your tastebuds and your cravings!
+This yummy and nutritious instant pot detox soup will satisfy your taste buds and your cravings!

 Why The Instant Pot

 The Instant Pot is incredible for making soups, and this recipe is no exception.
 At first, I worried the pressure cooker would kill off all the purifying nutrients due to its high heat.
-I also worried the process would knock out the flavor.
+I also worried that the process would knock out the flavor.
 What I found was that while raw foods hold the most nutrients, and cooking vegetables can reduce the number of vitamins and minerals found in their natural state, this soup still boasts a surprising nutrient value.
 That’s because most nutritionists agree the pressure-cooking method helps vegetables maintain a high level of nutrient retention.
-According to the Cleveland Clinic, food cooked in the Instant Pot is nutritious, so don’t be afraid to use it!
+According to the Cleveland Clinic, food cooked in the Instant Pot is nutritious, so don’t be afraid to use it for this Instant Pot Detox Soup!

 Green Soup Is Great For Detoxing